Vascular Treatment and Procedures

 high cholesterol, long-term high blood pressure or who smoke.

-There is a carotid artery on each side of the neck, providing blood to the brain and face.
-A build-up of plaque in an artery can restrict blood flow to the brain and cause a stroke.
-With carotid artery surgery, the surgeon cuts open the carotid artery,
+A carotid artery on each side of the neck provides blood to the brain and face.
+A plaque build-up in an artery can restrict blood flow to the brain and cause a stroke.
+With carotid artery surgery, the surgeon cuts open the carotid artery, removes the

 Peripheral Artery Disease (PAD)

 PAD is the most common type of peripheral vascular disease and is similar to coronary artery disease because it occurs as a result of plaque buildup.
 PAD is often a sign of cardiovascular disease.
-It occurs as a result of plaque buildup that causes veins
+It occurs due to plaque buildup that causes veins or arteries

-or arteries outside of the heart and brain to narrow, most commonly in the legs but also in the arms and abdomen.
+outside the heart and brain to narrow, most commonly in the legs but also the arms and abdomen.
 If the plaque deposits are severe enough, they can block blood flow and result in tissue death.

 Untreated, PAD can lead to amputation of the foot or leg.
-A vascular surgeon may use open surgery or minimally invasive surgery to open up the blockage and increase blood flow to limbs.
-The goals of PAD management are to save limbs, provide symptom relief,
+A cardiovascular surgeon may use open-heart surgery or minimally invasive surgery to open up the blockage and increase blood flow to limbs.
+The goals of PAD management are to save limbs, provide

-Learn more about the latest in treatment options available for PAD.
+Learn more about the latest treatment options available for PAD.

 Vascular Access for Hemodialysis and Chemotherapy